Update Translated Files with File Rewrite Rules

 Test Test Test

 Always test any rule you create before implementing it with real content.
 Just as with any "Find & Replace All" action, Rewrite Rules are a powerful function that could potentially destroy your content if implemented without proper testing.
-Consider any possible corruption to the JSON or HTML in your content, including HTML in <tags>.
+Consider any possible corruption to the JSON or HTML in your content, including translatable HTML values in <tags>.
+As mentioned below, only translatable content can be rewritten, so keys shouldn’t be affected; however, testing is always recommended.

 Mostly, Only Translatable Content Can Be Rewritten